 Thousands upon thousands came to see the majestic Cauldron lit during the 2010 Winter Games.
-With the Games complete, the Cauldron remains as a permanent landmark on the Jack Poole Plaza.
+And with the Games now complete, it remains as a permanent landmark on Jack Poole Plaza.

 At 32.8 ft (10 m) tall and set against a beautiful mountain and harbour backdrop, the Cauldron continues to attract visitors and locals alike.
 More importantly, it’s a reminder of our city’s extraordinary Olympic experience and demonstrated ability to host large, complex, international events.